paritytech/xcm-docs/src/journey/transact.md

 ```

 The Transact instruction has three fields.
-The `origin_kind` has as type [OriginKind](https://paritytech.github.io/polkadot/doc/xcm/v2/enum.OriginKind.html) and specifies how the origin of the call should be interpreted.
+The `origin_kind` is of type [OriginKind](https://paritytech.github.io/polkadot/doc/xcm/v2/enum.OriginKind.html) and specifies how the origin of the call should be interpreted.
 In the xcm-executor, the `origin_kind` is used to determine how to convert a `MultiLocation` origin into a `RuntimeOrigin`.
 For more information, check out the [xcm-executor config docs](../executor_config/index.html).

 The `require_weight_at_most` field tells the XCVM executing the call how much [weight](../fundamentals/fees.md) it can use.
 If the call uses more weight than the specified `require_weight_at_most`, the execution of the call fails.

-The `call` field has as a type `DoubleEncoded<Call>`.
+The `call` field is of type `DoubleEncoded<Call>`.

 ```rust,noplayground
 pub struct DoubleEncoded<T> {